 Admission to Program

 Applicants to the program must specify an area of interest and confer with a program advisor about objectives, study plans, and procedures prior to admission.
-Entry into the master’s program is open to applicants with a bachelor’s degree from an accredited institution and a 3.0 grade point average in the last 60 units of college course work.
+Entry into the master’s program is open to applicants with a bachelor’s degree from an accredited institution and a 3.0 grade point average in the last 60 units of college coursework.
 Prospective students must submit a CSU Graduate Application and a department application.
 In addition to the department application form, applicants must also submit two letters of recommendation, a statement of purpose and transcripts.
-A faculty committee reivews applications for admission.
+A faculty committee reviews applications for admission.
 Students are admitted in both fall and spring semesters.

 Written English Proficiency Requirement

 During the first semester in a program and before filing Advancement to Candidacy (ATC) form, each student must demonstrate graduate-level English writing ability.
 If remedial work is necessary, the student shall be expected to complete prescribed courses in English, or other corrective work, at a level acceptable to the department.